elijahb4/budget_tracker/README.md

 You can set your own personal tax limits and fiscal year start/end.
 The application also allows you to search for data on US stocks.

-The application is written in C# and is a .NET Windows Presentation Foundation application which uses PostgreSQL for persistent database storage.
+The application is written in C# and is a .NET Windows Presentation Foundation (WPF) application which uses PostgreSQL for persistent database storage.
 You can store data on your local machine or connect to remote data base, if you don't have a local database initialised on your local machine the software will initialise one for you if you choose to connect to localhost.

 - Target .NET Version: 9.0